apaige161/garden-plant-picker/README.md

 BUGS:

+  -user can still save a new garden with a already used name

   -user has to click refresh plants after adding a new garden to see it in the list of gardens and to see any gardens to filter from

   -error mess in console...
 "ERROR TypeError: Cannot read property 'forEach' of undefined
     at Main2Component.getEachGardenNameOnce"
     --may have to do with how things are loaded into the website (get all plants may be taking longer than it takes to start this function)
     --put that function on another lifecycle hook, ngOnAfterContentInit

+   -if a user chooses not to fill up the entire row there is no way to go to the next row.
+      --add a button to skip the current row and start adding to the next one